D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Method

 \section{Method}

-In this section, we introduce the technical details of D-GAP, including Fourier transform preliminaries and details of each module in D-GAP, including the Gradient-guided Amplitude Mix, Pixel-Space Mixing, and the training framework.
+In this section, we introduce the technical details of D-GAP, including Fourier transform preliminaries and details of each module, including the Gradient-guided Amplitude Mix, Pixel-Space Mixing, and the training framework.